-Note that if you sign a contract to live in residence, you are making a commitment to be there for the academic year.
+Note that if you sign a contract to live in residence, you are making a commitment to be there for the full period of your agreement.
 Substantial financial penalties may be applicable if you leave early.
+They have 3 main options for students: Academic Year (8 months), Fall Term (September to December), Winter Term (January to April/early May).
 View more information here.
 Please discuss this fully with Brandon University residence staff so you understand this before you sign a contract.